27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Basilica di Sant’Ambrogio

-The Basilica di Sant’Ambrogio is one of the oldest churches in the city, built in the 4th century by the patron saint of Milan, St. Ambrose.
-It is worth a visit especially for its beautiful architecture and frescoes.
-It is accessible free of charge.
+The Basilica di Sant’Ambrogio is one of the oldest churches in the city, built in the 4th century by the patron saint of Milan, Saint Ambrose.
+It impresses from the outside with its red brick exterior.
+Inside, it hides beautiful frescoes.

 • Price: free admission